Daniel P Carver

 May 2016 to June 2017

-Ensure that the 100 plus individuals who are producing data and supporting data production for the National Map have the technical support and software to effectively preform their jobs.
-This position was stationed within the Information Technologies Service section.
+Ensure that the 100 plus individuals who are producing data and supporting data production for the National Map have the technical support and software to perform their jobs effectively.
+I work as a member of the Information Technologies Service team.

 Technical Support: 40% of Duties